BDIFluky/Shroobada/stacks/administration/authentik/README.md

 - **shrooAuthName:** Specifies a container name for the server service and a prefix for the other services.
 For usage purpose, see the [Default Rule for Exposed Containers](default-rule-for-exposed-containers).
 - **shrooAuthDir:** Defines the absolute path where authentik’s files are stored locally.
-- **shrooAuthDB:** Defines the absolute path where authentik's database is stored locally.

 The `.auth.env` file is passed to both the auth-server and auth-worker services.
 It contains the required environment variables for this guide: